nar-en57/Waves-Store-Dashboard-Using-Google-Looker-Studio/README.md

 # 👟 Wave Shoes Store Dashboard

-A visually rich, live-interactive dashboard built using **Google Looker Studio** to analyze the performance of Wave Shoes Store.
+A Visually rich, live-interactive dashboard built using **Google Looker Studio** to analyze the performance of Wave Shoes Store.
 It provides valuable business insights like overall sales, costs, and profits, helping in data-driven decision-making.

 ---